yashsavani/Advanced-Foundations-of-ML/README.md

 One excellent resource I have found for this material is the playlist [Introduction to Higher Mathematics](https://youtube.com/playlist?list=PLZzHxk_TPOStgPtqRZ6KzmkUQBQ8TSWVX).
 I recommend going through this playlist at least once.

 Linear algebra is the foundation of almost all the math needed for machine learning.
 As my advisor says, "you can't ever know enough linear algebra".
 To develop a strong intuition for this material, I would first recommend going through [this excellent playlist](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) by [3Blue1Brown](https://www.3blue1brown.com/) (Grant Sanderson).
 If you have never seen anything from his channel, you are in for a treat!
 Grant's expositions on math concepts are mesmerizing.
 Once you have developed some of the intuition for linear algebra, I would recommend going through [this playlist](https://youtube.com/playlist?list=PLE7DDD91010BC51F8) by the esteemed Prof. Gilbert Strang from MIT for a more thorough coverage of the material.

-Another crucial tool in the machine learning toolbox is calculus.
-Most of the machine learning literature makes extensive use of multivariable calculus.
-However, before diving into the nuances of multivariable calculus, it's important to make sure you have a solid foundation and intuition for single variable calculus first.
-To gain the intuition I would recommend a [this playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) by 3Blue1Brown, or [this course](https://www.khanacademy.org/math/ap-calculus-bc) on AP calculus from Khan Academy.
-If you already have a strong calculus foundation, you can safely skip this section.
-Though, I would still encourage you to go through [the essence of calculus playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) by 3Blue1Brown at some point though.
-It helps fill in a lot of intuition that more formal classes may have missed.
-Who knows?
-You may learn something you didn't realize you had missed.
-Even small insights in the foundations can lead to major revelations later on.

 ## Core CS